Participation in and Sponsorship of Initiatives

 In April 2014 the Yamato Group signed the United Nations Global Compact, a global framework for achieving sustainable growth.

-The UN Global Compact defines ten principles in four key areas (Human Rights, Labour, the Environment, and Anti-Corruption), and calls on companies and organizations to support and implement them.
+※The UN Global Compact defines ten principles in four key areas (Human Rights, Labour, the Environment, and Anti-Corruption).

 - 1Businesses should support and respect the protection of internationally proclaimed human rights; and